Kingjey254/Kingjey254/README.md

 - 👀 I’m interested in Data Science and analysis
 - 🌱 I am currently a finalist at Mount Kenya University (Bsc.Statistics)
 - 💞️ I’m looking to collaborate on Data Science, Data analysis and Quantitative finance
-- ⚡ Fun fact: Both Success and Failure have 7 letters.
+- ⚡ Fun fact: Determination is Success.

 <!---
 Kingjey254/Kingjey254 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.